Last Updated on May 9, 2023 by The Filtery

 Phthalates

-Phthalates are chemicals that are often used in laundry detergents to make the scents last longer.
-They may or may not be listed under the ingredients because they can sneak in under the “fragrance” label.
-Phthalates can be endocrine disruptors, which means they can interfere with hormone functioning and lead to things like infertility and cancer.
+As I just mentioned, phthalates are chemicals that are often used in laundry detergents to make the scents last longer.
+(Again, they will not be explicitly listed on the ingredient label because they’re added under the “fragrance” umbrella.)
+Phthalates are endocrine disruptors, which means they can interfere with hormone functioning and lead to things like infertility and cancer.

 Chlorine Bleach

-Most of us know that bleach is toxic, but many don’t know just how dangerous it can be.
-It’s often found in laundry detergents, especially ones meant for white loads.
+Most of us are at least somewhat aware that bleach can be harmful, but many don’t know just how dangerous it can be.
+It’s often found in laundry detergents that are meant for white loads.
 Chlorine bleach can cause burns, pulmonary edema (fluid in the lungs), respiratory failure, and other health conditions.

 UV/Optical Brighteners